wallarm/product-documentation/docs/3.0/updating-migrating/cloud-image.md

 [xss-attack-desc]:                  ../attacks-vulns-list.md#crosssite-scripting-xss
 [img-test-attacks-in-ui]:           ../images/admin-guides/test-attacks-quickstart.png

-# Updating the cloud node image
+# Upgrading the cloud node image

 These instructions describe the steps to update the cloud node image deployed on AWS, GCP, or Yandex.Cloud up to 3.0.